11 of the Most Dangerous Roads in Los Angeles

 This means that all of the traffic which would regularly be on this road gets funneled to nearby highways and city streets, adding to the dangerous road conditions that are already present in the surrounding areas.

 3. Interstate 405

-Interstate 405 is notorious for its heavy traffic and with it, the increased risk of dangerous driving behavior such as distracted driving and speeding.
-It is where so many other highways converge and where drivers access the airport, which is why it is constantly a danger to drivers.
+Interstate 405 is notorious for its heavy traffic and with it, the increased risk of dangerous driving behavior such as distracted driving, DUI, and speeding.
+It is where so many other highways converge and where drivers access the LAX airport, which is why it is constantly a danger to motorcyclists.

 Overall, this is one of the deadliest highways in California, as it commands a massive amount of daily traffic, and leads to many important locations in the city and beyond.

 Interstate 5 is part of the main road connecting Northern California to Southern California.
 So many of the other highways throughout Los Angeles join the 5 at different locations.

 It has a very long stretch of highway throughout the Los Angeles area, yet drivers who are making long-distance travels often converge with drivers who are completing a short commute or running quick errands.
 All of this leads to higher risks of accidents.

 Route 118 sees a great deal of traffic, particularly in the morning and the afternoon.
 This is why it has earned its place as one of the most dangerous roads in Los Angeles.

 With rising energy costs, the budget in this area typically addresses problems in surrounding areas such as immigration, drought, and housing rather than addressing the decaying roads.